Luv(Sic) Hexalogy: Background

-From 2001 and until the death of Nujabes in 2010, parts 1—3 had already been released in his other studio albums, but after Seba died unexpectedly, there was public uncertainty around whether the series could be finalized.
+From 2001 and until the death of Nujabes in 2010, parts 1 to 3 had already been released in his other studio albums, but after Seba died unexpectedly, there was public uncertainty around whether the series could be finalized.
 The instrumentals of Parts 4 and 5 had already been completed before his death, and were released shortly after the news was released of his passing.
 Part 6 was released on February 26, 2013, on the third anniversary of Seba's death.
 According to Shing02's official statement on Facebook, the instrumental track for what would become Part 6 was found on Nujabes' phone a few weeks after his death.

-There are six individual vinyl pressings of each Luv(sic) part/song; on December 9, 2015, the official CD was released by Nujabes’ record label Hydeout Productions which combines the original six Luv(sic) songs as well as the instrumentals of the songs and remixes made by other artists such as the Australian producer Ta-ku (Regan Mathews), LASTorder, Jumpster and Uyama Hiroto.
+There are six individual vinyl pressings of each Luv(sic) part/song; on December 9, 2015, the official CD was released by Nujabes’ record label Hydeout Productions which combines the original six Luv(sic) songs as well as the instrumentals of the songs and remixes made by other artists such as the Australian producer Ta-ku (Regan Mathews), LASTorder, Jumpster, and Uyama Hiroto.